julioalcazar/Notes/InterviewGuide.md

 *  It's OK to question your interviewer.
 *  When asked to provide a solution, first define and frame the problem as you see it.
 *  If you don't understand - ask for help or clarification.
-*  If you need to assume something - verbally check its a correct assumption!
+*  If you need to assume something - verbally check it’s a correct assumption!
 *  Describe how you want to tackle solving each part of the question.
 *  Always let your interviewer know what you are thinking as he/she will be as interested in your process of thought as your solution.
 *  Also, if you're stuck, they may provide hints if they know what you're doing.